zepedaj/soleil/docs/source/content/modifiers.rst

 Modifier syntax
 ----------------------

-:class:`~soleil.resolvers.modifiers.Modifiers` are special dictionary sub-classes that are used as annotations in |soleil| object descriptions to change member behaviors.
+:class:`~soleil.resolvers.modifiers.Modifiers` are special dictionary sub-classes that are used to annotate members of resolvable classes and modules and thus change their behavior.

-Chaining, decoration and inheritance
+Composing, decoration and inheritance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Modifiers can be chained using a tuple:
+Modifiers can be composed using a tuple:

 .. testcode::